leadr-msu/omeka/README.md

 # Omeka Tutorial
-Created by Dawson McCall and Brandon Locke
+Created by Dawson McCall, Brandon Locke, and Autumn Painter

 ## Omeka Overview
 * Omeka is a web-publishing platform for the online display and curation of visual collections and exhibitions.